ajmeriajaj/ajmeriajaj/README.md

 ### Hi there 👋
-This is my Git Repository for Java
+This is my Git Repository for Java Codes
 <br>
 Author - Ajaj D. Ajmeri